Eirian-Ta/fragments/README.md

 Practice on doing the initial setup of the back-end microservice project and repo with the goals are:

-1. Set up of your development environment
+1. Set up development environment
-2. Set up of your git and GitHub repos
+2. Set up git and GitHub repos
 3. Set up initial development tooling
 4. Begin writing the API server
 5. Set up structured logging